 Ingredients and Substitutions

-This dairy-free and nut-free biscotti recipe combines the tartness of cranberries with the bright, citrusy flavour of orange zest, creating a balanced and vibrant taste.
+This biscotti recipe is simple to make and combines the tartness of cranberries with the bright, citrusy flavour of orange zest, creating a balanced and vibrant taste.
+Here’s what I use with some handy substitutions.

-Butter: I am using unsalted plant-based butter.
-Substitute with regular butter if you are not dairy-free.
+Butter: I use unsalted plant-based butter.
+Swap with regular butter if dairy isn’t an issue.

-Flour: All Purpose Flour – substitute with your preferred gluten-free flour if needed.
+Flour: All Purpose Flour works best, but swap for gluten-free flour if needed.

-Baking powder and Salt: helps with the rise and balance of the flavours.
+Baking powder and Salt: Essential for rise and to balance the flavours.

-Add in the orange zest and dried cranberries and mix.
+Add orange zest and cranberries and mix gently until just incorporated.

-Once everything is combined, scrape down the mixing bowl and attachment.
+Once the dough is formed, scrape down the mixing bowl and attachment.

-Pop the baking tray in the oven for about 22 to 25 minutes until it’s slightly browned on top.
-Let it cool for 15 minutes then slice the biscotti into half-inch pieces.
+Pop the baking tray in the oven and bake for 22 to 25 minutes until it’s lightly golden.
+Cool for 15 minutes.

-Pick up the parchment paper and slide everything back onto the baking tray.
-Flip the slices over and then put the tray back in the oven for 8 minutes until they’ve browned again.
+Place the parchment and biscotti back onto the baking tray.
+Flip the slices, then bake for 8 minutes.

 Serving Suggestions

-Biscotti’s crunchy texture is the perfect treat to dunk in a nice hot cup of coffee, tea or even hot chocolate.
+- Biscotti’s crunchy texture is best dunked in coffee, tea or hot chocolate for a perfect afternoon treat.
 The cranberry and orange flavours complement many warm beverages and are perfect for cold wintery days.

 Flavour Recommendations